 International Classical Music Festival in Pilsen

-We are honoured to welcome you to another year of the Smetana Days, the musical festival that has gained the popularity with and respect of wide cultural public during its forty years´ existence.
+It is our honour to welcome you to another year of the Smetana Days, a music festival that has gained the popularity and respect of the general cultural public for more than forty years of its existence.

-Similarly as in the previous years you can expect genre variability, interesting dramaturgy, the connection of musical, literary, dramatical and fine arts areas.
-The unifiyng motto of this year “From work to entertainment: Free time in the Czech culture of the 19th century“ will be reflected in many artistic projects and will also be the main theme of the interdisciplinary scientific symposium, which will be held from 20 to 22 February 2020.
+As in previous years, you can expect a variety of genres, an interesting dramaturgy, a combination of music, literature, drama and art.
+The unifying motto of this year "Work and the transformation of thought in the 19th century Czech society" will be reflected in a number of artistic projects and will also become the main theme of the traditional interdisciplinary scientific symposium, which will take place from 2 March to 6 April 2023.

-The Smetana Days festival will be opened ceremonially on 27 February 2020 with the concert of outstanding violinist Nikita Boriso-Glebsky accompanied by the Hradec Králové Philharmonic.
-The organizer of the whole festival is the Pilsen Philharmonic, which cooperates partially with other institutions of regional and national scope on the programme composition.
-Exhibitions, workshops, theatre and concert performances, in which important personalities of national and international scenes will be presented, are prepared.
+The Smetana Days Festival will be opened on 2 March 2023 with the concert "Alexander Blettenberg & Nuremberg Symphony Orchestra".
+The organizers of the Festival cooperate with a number of institutions of regional and national scope to create the programme.
+There will be exhibitions, workshops, theatre and concert performances, in which important personalities of the domestic and international scene will be presented to the audience.

-The JK Tyl Theatre will contribute the performances of Carmen by Georges Bizet and R.U.R. by Karel Čapek to the programme of the festival.
-Interesting exhibitions are prepared in the Museum of West Bohemia, the Gallery of the city of Pilsen and in the Scientific and Research Library of Pilsen Region.
+The J. K. Tyl Theatre will contribute to the Festival programme with a performance of Antonín Dvořák's Armida.
+Interesting exhibitions are prepared in the West Bohemian Gallery and the Study and Research Library of the Pilsen Region.

-Music and art bring people closer to each other, create interpersonal bonds, bring joy and break everyday stereotypes.
-In the spirit of these ideas we have devoted all possible care to the preparation of the programme – in the same way as in the last years – and we believe that you will find pleasure and inspiraton in our offer.
+Music and art bring people together, create interpersonal bonds, bring joy and break away from the usual stereotype.
+In the spirit of this idea, we have - as in previous years - taken every possible care in the preparation of the programme and we believe that you will find pleasure and inspiration in our offer.